frederic-perez/AmE-dictionary/data/dictionary.md

 __enamored__
 __encampment__ _n_ :two::hammer:
 __encephalopathy__ _n_ /ɛnˌsɛfəˈlɒpəθɪ/ (Pathology) Any degenerative disease of the brain, often associated with toxic conditions.
-__enclave__ _n_ /EN-klayv/ An enclave is an area inhabited by people who are different in some way from the people in the surrounding areas.
+__enclave__ _n_ :three: /EN-klayv/ An enclave is an area inhabited by people who are different in some way from the people in the surrounding areas.
 A distinct territorial, cultural, or social unit enclosed within or as if within foreign territory. _The district includes an enclave in which students of the university reside._
 __encomium__ _n_ :two: (Literary & Literary Critical Terms) A formal expression of praise; a tribute. _Syn_ eulogy, paean, panegyric _We stand humbled by his heroics, and cannot help feeling that this encomium is inadequate to extol his virtue._
 __encompass__ _v_ :five::hammer: (encompasses)
 __encore<sup>1</sup>__ _n_ :six: __1__ A demand by an audience for a repetition of a song or act, performance of an additional piece, etc. __2__ The performance in response to such a demand. _An encore performance._